paugier/mercurial-book/en/undo.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consider a case where you have committed a change *a*, and another change *b* on top of it; you then realise that change *a* was incorrect.
 Mercurial
-lets you “back out” an entire changeset automatically, and building blocks that let you reverse part of a changeset by hand.
+lets you “back out” an entire changeset automatically, and provides building blocks that let you reverse part of a changeset by hand.

 Before you read this section, here's something to keep in mind: the ``hg backout`` command undoes the effect of a change by *adding* to your
 repository's history, not by modifying or erasing it.
 It's the right tool to use if you're fixing bugs, but not if you're trying to undo some change